Q: Is Ayuda some kind of animal shelter?

 Q: Are donations tax deductible?

 A: We recognize that the subject of tax deductions for donations is very personal and varies by country and individual’s circumstances.
 We suggest that contributors consult with whoever it is that prepares their tax filings.
-Partnerships are underway to provide contributors with formal receipts for residents of Guatemala, USA, England, and other parts of Europe.
+If needed, we will gladly provide our registered documents filed under the laws of the Guatemalan federal government and tax bureau.

 Q: Why should I care about animals when there are so many poor people in Guatemala?